TheRolfFR/firestorm-db/README.md

 | `array-delete` | Yes         | `number`                 | Removes an array element by index.                                                                                                     |
 | `array-splice` | Yes         | `[number, number, any?]` | Last argument is optional.
 Check the PHP [array_splice](https://www.php.net/manual/function.array-splice) documentation for more info. |

-Various other methods and constants exist in the JavaScript client, which will make more sense once you learn what's actually happening behind the scenes.
+Various other methods and constants exist in the JavaScript client, which make more sense once you learn what's actually happening behind the scenes.

 # PHP Backend